elunna/hackem/hackem_changelog.md

     - I removed a lot of the weapon upgrades, since now a lot of those are covered by forge recipes.
 A few still remain for quarterstaves, boomerangs, and other wooden weapons.
     - I also added upgrade paths for all special new armors
     - The flintstone to healthstone exploit has been fixed; flintstones only upgrade one at a time.

+### Gem Alchemy

+    - [x] Acid is no longer a useless endgame potion!
+    - [x] Gems dissolve in acid to produce new potions.
+    - [x] If the acid is cursed there will be an alchemical explosion, otherwise there is always a 1 in 30 chance of an explosion.
+    - [x] Use the object lookup (on a gem) to see what potion is created from a particular gem.

 #### Scare Monster: